Economic geology: Purpose of study

+Coliform sphalerite from the Lisheen lead-zinc-silver mine, Ireland.
+Scale bar is 1000 microns.

 The purpose of the study of economic geology is to gain understanding of the genesis and localization of ore deposits plus the minerals associated with ore deposits.
 Though metals, minerals and other geologic commodities are non-renewable in human time frames, the impression of a fixed or limited stock paradigm of scarcity has always led to human innovation resulting in a replacement commodity substituted for those commodities which become too expensive.
 Additionally the fixed stock of most mineral commodities is huge (e.g., copper within the Earth's crust given current rates of consumption would last for more than 100 million years.)
 Nonetheless, economic geologists continue to successfully expand and define known mineral resources.

 Mineral resources

+Roasted gold ore from Cripple Creek, Colorado.
+Field of view ~4.5 centimeters across.

 Mineral resources are concentrations of minerals significant for current and future societal needs.
 Ore is classified as mineralization economically and technically feasible for extraction.
 Not all mineralization meets these criteria for various reasons.
 The specific categories of mineralization in an economic sense are: